webpack/webpack.js.org/src/content/concepts/module-federation.md

 It is possible to nest a container.
 Containers can use modules from other containers.
 Circular dependencies between containers are also possible.

-### Overriding

-A container is able to flag selected local modules as "overridable".
-A consumer of the container is able to provide "overrides", which are modules that replace one of the overridable modules of the container.
-All modules of the container will use the replacement module instead of the local module when the consumer provides one.
-When the consumer doesn't provide a replacement module, all modules of the container will use the local one.

-The container will manage overridable modules in a way that they do not need to be downloaded when they have been overridden by the consumer.
-This usually happens by placing them into separate chunks.

-On the other hand, the provider of the replacement modules will only provide asynchronous loading functions.
-It allows the container to load replacement modules only when they are needed.
-The provider will manage replacement modules in a way that they do not need to be downloaded at all when they are not requested by the container.
-This usually happens by placing them into separate chunks.

-A "name" is used to identify overridable modules from the container.

-Overrides are provided in a similar way as the container exposes modules, separated into two steps:

-1. Loading (asynchronous)
-2. evaluating (asynchronous)

-W> When nesting is used, providing overrides to one container will automatically override the modules with the same "name" in the nested container(s).

-Overrides must be provided before the modules of the container are loaded.
-Overridables that are used in the initial chunk, can only be overridden by a synchronous module override that doesn't use Promises.
-Once evaluated, overridables are no longer overridable.

 ## High-level concepts

 Each build acts as a container and also consumes other builds as containers.
 This way each build is able to access any other exposed module by loading it from its container.